nymea/nymea-wiki/User-Interface.md

 # User Interfaces

-Since you are such a smarty pants and has installed guhIO, you are now in the lucky position to choose from various user interfaces.
+Since you are such a smarty pants and has installed guhIO, you are now in the lucky position to choose from two user interfaces.
 Each of the UI's has it's own advantages.

-First, the web interface - control your smart home on your desktop over the browser.
-It is the most convinient way to do the initial setup of guhIO.
+First, the webinterface - control your smart home through the browser.
+It is the most convenient way to do the initial setup of guhIO.

-To use a smartphone app is the comfortable way for the everyday use.
-On the dashboard you have the devices you use the most at a glance.
-Perfect for remote controling your connected gadgets - remote control outside of your wifi network is currently not working, but will be able soon.
+Smartphone Apps coming soon!

-For development and debugging is the Command Line Interface the best choice.
-Right out of your Terminal you have the tool to call every function of guhIO.
-To sniff all the data of guhIO is also possible, like reading the log files.
+The best choice for development, debugging or complex rules is the Command Line Interface.

 # Web Interface